 Categories for Sponsorship by William & Mary

-The individual has been recognized internationally as outstanding in a specific academic area and has at least three years of teaching or research in the academic area.
-This recognition must be substantiated by extensive documentation.
-The individual must be in a tenured, tenure-track, or otherwise permanent faculty or research position.
+- Outstanding professors and researchers (EB-1B): The individual has been recognized nationally or internationally as outstanding in a specific academic area and has at least three years of teaching or research in the academic area.
+This category does not require Labor Certification but recognition must be substantiated by extensive documentation.

-The individual is in a position that requires an advanced degree (Master's or above) as a minimum requirement and he/she has the advanced degree.
+- Members of the professions holding advanced degrees (EB-2): The individual is in a position that requires an advanced degree (Master's or above) as a minimum requirement and he/she has the advanced degree.
+Requires Labor Certification.

-The individual has a degree of expertise significantly above that ordinarily encountered in the arts, sciences, or business.
-Individuals eligible for this category may also “self-petition” under a national interest waiver.
-When an individual “self-petitions," sponsorship by an employer is not required (see the information on the National Interest Waiver below for details).
+- Aliens of exceptional ability in the arts, sciences, or business (EB-2): The individual has a degree of expertise significantly above that ordinarily encountered in the arts, sciences, or business.
+Requires Labor Certification.
+Individuals under this category may also “self-petition” under a national interest waiver.
+When an individual “self-petitions”, W&M is not the petitioner and that petition exists outside the scope of this policy.